 Spark Brilliance for Educators: Ignite, Engage, and Transform Your Classroom

-Authors Jackie Insinger and Monica White release their newest book, Spark Brilliance for Educators: Ignite, Engage, and Transform Your Classroom
+Jackie Insinger and Monica White launch their newest book, Spark Brilliance for Educators: Ignite, Engage, and Transform Your Classroom

-Spark Brilliance for Educators is the book every teacher, principal, and school leader didn’t know they needed—and it couldn’t come at a better time.”NEW YORK, NY, UNITED STATES, May 6, 2025 /EINPresswire.com/ -- Built for teachers.
-Backed by research.
-Bringing lasting change to classrooms.

-Teachers don’t just deliver lessons—they ignite potential.
+This book offers a clear path for educators to build meaningful connections, spark student engagement, and lead with purpose...A fresh, powerful approach to teaching and leadership”NEW YORK, NY, UNITED STATES, May 7, 2025 /EINPresswire.com/ -- Teachers don’t just deliver lessons, they ignite potential.
 Yet, in today’s classrooms, burnout is rising, student engagement is slipping, and many educators feel like they’re running on empty.
 What if there were a way to re-energize teachers, spark motivation in students, and create a school culture where everyone thrives?

 In their new book, Spark Brilliance for Educators: Ignite, Engage, and Transform Your Classroom, authors Jackie Insinger and Monica White share powerful strategies that turn classrooms into hubs of creativity, engagement, and lasting impact, helping educators combat burnout and increase student participation.